SUSE-Enceladus/keg/doc/source/overview.rst

 :ref:`installation`.
 In addition install KIWI: https://osinside.github.io/kiwi/installation.html

-If all software components are installed, Keg can be utilized like the following example shows:
+If all software components are installed, `keg` can be utilized like the following example shows:

 .. code:: shell-session